-Of course, there are many other dangers around a busy construction, such as the risk of exposure to toxic chemicals, scaffolding collapses, open flames, pressure explosions, and more.
+Of course, there are many other dangers around a busy construction site, such as the risk of exposure to toxic chemicals, scaffolding collapses, open flames, pressure explosions, and more.
 When safety protocols are not kept at the forefront of daily jobsite discussions, the risk of these hazards only increases.

 Workers’ Compensation Claims for Construction Accidents

-When a construction worker has been injured on-the-job, the first thing they must do is determine if they have workers’ compensation coverage.
-If workers’ comp is available, then California liability laws will them to file for damages through workers’ comp first.
+When a construction worker has been injured on the job, the first thing they must do is determine if they have workers’ compensation coverage.
+If workers’ comp is available, then California liability laws will them to file for damages through the workers’ compensation system first.
 The employer will most likely not have to answer to a personal injury claim as long as workers’ comp benefits are given to the injured employee.

-Workers’ comp benefits usually provided to an injured construction employee are:
+Workers’ comp benefits that are usually provided to injured construction employees include:

 - Portion of missing wages if the claimant is temporarily unable to work